indieweb/wordpress-micropub/README.md

 #### 1.1 (unreleased)
 * Support [`h-adr`](http://microformats.org/wiki/h-adr), [`h-geo`](http://microformats.org/wiki/h-geo), and plain text values for `p-location`.
 * Bug fix for create/update with content[html].
+* Add filters for the three endpoints to allow override by plugin.

 #### 1.0.1
 * Remove accidental dependence on PHP 5.3 (#46).